Down to Earth and High Cumberland Jubilee compilations: Before the Beach

-Before the Beach (1993) was the first compact disc of material from Down to Earth and High Cumberland Jubilee.
+Before the Beach (1993) is the first compact disc of material from Down to Earth and High Cumberland Jubilee.
 It was released by Margaritaville/MCA Records and included all of the original release of Down to Earth and High Cumberland Jubilee except "The Christian?" but with the addition of "High Cumberland Dilemma."
 Before the Beach is the only collection of Down to Earth and High Cumberland Jubilee material to appear on the music charts, reaching No. 169 on the Billboard 200 in 1993.

 American Storyteller

 American Storyteller is a one-CD compilation including selections from Down to Earth and High Cumberland Jubilee released on Delta Records imprint LaserLight 21240 in February 1999.
 This album leaves off the question mark in the title of "The Christian?," a song attacking religious hypocrisy.